JamFfm/NEXTIONDisplay/README.md

 NEXTION_Serial_Port: Choose the Serial Port, Windows like COM1, Linux like dev/ttyS0,/dev/ttyAM0, etc. NO!
 CBPi reboot required
 The code in the Repro uses USB Connection.
 You can change your connection/port here.
 Default is usb: /dev/ttyUSB0

+NEXTION_bold_line: on / off
+This will show the graph and targetline in bold.
+The parameter is used for berwing mode as well as for fermenter mode.
+Technically this is done by wiriting 2 lines with just 1 pixel difference.
+Bold has got a better appearance but is a little bit more slow.

 # Known problems